junxit/us-congress-bills-111/metadata.md

 - 2010-06-09 — Introduced in Senate
 - 2010-06-09 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S4747)
 - 2010-06-09 — Sponsor introductory remarks on measure.
 (CR S4746)
+- 2010-06-24 — Committee on the Judiciary.
+Ordered to be reported with an amendment favorably.
+- 2010-06-24 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment.
+Without written report.
+- 2010-06-24 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment.
+Without written report.
+- 2010-06-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 441.